XRPLF/xrpl-dev-portal/content/tx_format.md

 ### tef Codes ###

-These codes indicate that the transaction failed to apply, but the transaction could succeed in some theoretical ledger.
+These codes indicate that the transaction failed to apply, but the transaction could have succeeded in some theoretical ledger.
+Typically this means that the transaction can no longer succeed in any future ledger.
 They have numerical values in the range -199 to -100.
 The exact code for any given error is subject to change, so don't rely on it.

 | Code | Explanation |
 |------|-------------|